 P = 2(a+b)

-Perimeter of a parallelogram with Base and Height
+Perimeter of a parallelogram with Base, Height and an Angle

 The perimeter of the parallelogram with base and height is given using the property of the parallelogram.
 If “b” is the base of the parallelogram and “h” is the height of the parallelogram, then the formula is given as follows: